Litene/Programming-Education/tech-art-education.md

 Learning programming for most is a lot of trying a failing, the more you fuck around the more you learn.

+Most of the things are meant to be done within the IDE (Rider for example) unless otherwise explain, meaning if there is an outside source of knowledge, redo everything within your editor, practice and being getting conftable is important.

 [Practice tasks part 1](https://github.com/Litene/Programming-Education/blob/main/O_vningsuppgifter%2C%20del%201.pdf)

 [Practice tasks part 2](https://github.com/Litene/Programming-Education/blob/main/O_vningsuppgifter%2C%20del%202.pdf)